 How is the experience working at a digital native company like BoF different from one with longstanding, rich brand legacy?

 There are many similarities between The Economist and The Business of Fashion.
 Both are committed to producing journalism of the highest possible quality.
 Both value their independence and integrity above all else.
 And both operate as global businesses, albeit at different scales.
 Nevertheless, there are also some significant differences.
 BoF, as a result of its digital DNA, is faster moving with decisions made quickly and actions taken immediately.
 There is also an even greater focus on making sure that everything we do at BoF is creating value for our community members.
 Finally BoF is a highly integrated business with extraordinary levels of collaboration between team members regardless of function.
 This level of collaboration is unusual in any media company.

 Hear more from, and meet, Nick at the 41st FIPP World Congress in London, 9-11 October 2017.
 Some 800 delegates from 40+ countries will attend the Congress, FIPP’s and the industry’s premier global event.
-Book your place with our discounted Early Bird offer, available until 31 July.
+Book your place here.

 More like this

 [Congress speaker Q&A] How Harvard Business Review is embracing the future